Last Updated on October 1, 2024 by Kittredge Cherry

 Some of his more homoerotic poems were not published in English until The Forbidden Rumi: The Suppressed Poems of Rumi on Love, Heresy, and Intoxication was released in 2006.
 The volume was forbidden both because of its homoerotic content and because it promotes the “blasphemy” that one must go beyond religion in order to experience God.

 A rare portrait of Rumi as an LGBTQ icon appears at the top of this post.
-Rumi has a rainbow halo in the painting by North Carolina artist Jeremy Whitner, a gay Christian mystic in process for ministry with the Disciples of Christ.
+Rumi has a rainbow halo in the painting by North Carolina artist Jeremy Whitner, a gay Christian mystic and ordained minister with the Disciples of Christ.
+He has a master of divinity degree from Union Presbyterian Seminary.

 Rumi’s life changed when he met a man called Shams